 Speak distinctly and with sufficient volume.
 When words are slurred, mumbled, or even screamed it is sometimes difficult to understand what is being said.
-The purpose of preaching is to communicate а message.
-If cannot you be understood, you have failed to communicate.
-If you are timid or
+The purpose of preaching is to communicate a message.
+If you cannot be understood, you have failed to communicate.
+If you are timid or quiet it will appear that you are fearful or hesitant to declare your message.
+Practice speaking clearly and with sufficient volume so that all can understand your message.